 The most critical factor influencing overall investment performance is the allocation of the FCERA portfolio across major asset classes.
 The current policy reflects asset allocation guidelines adopted by FCERA in October of 1997.
-The portfolio's actual allocation as of June 30, 1999 was modestly different from policy.
+The portfolio's actual allocation as of June 30, 2000 was modestly different from policy.
 Domestic equities were overweighted while private markets were underweighted reflecting the use of the domestic equity asset class as a holding place for private market assets as they are funded over time.
-The foreign fixed income and domestic fixed income asset classes were slightly underweighted relative to policy.
+The foreign fixed income asset class was slightly underweighted relative to policy.